Queues on a dynamically evolving graph: Introduction

 \section{Introduction}

-In classical queueing networks, the underlying infrastructure is typically assumed to be {\it static}: the network's resources (i.e., the links that connect the nodes) are assumed to be always functioning.
-In many real-life networks, however, links may be temporarily down, entailing that the infrastructure should instead be considered as {\it dynamic}.
-The main objective of this paper is to study the performance of a queueing network whose links alternate between being `up' and `down'.
+When considering a population process on a graph, the underlying network is typically assumed to be {\it static}: the network structure (i.e., the set of links that connect the nodes) is assumed to be constant over time.
+In many real-life situations, however, links may be temporarily inactive, entailing that the underlying structure should instead be considered as {\it dynamic}.
+At a conceptual level, such a system can be seen as a network of queues, where the links' availability fluctuates in time.
+The main objective of this paper is to study the performance of such a queueing network, with links alternating between being `up' and `down'.
 Leading examples in which our model can be used include communication networks, road traffic networks, various physics-motivated networks, and chemical reaction networks.

 At a somewhat more detailed level, the network can be described as follows.
 The network is a graph with nodes and links, along which clients travel.
 At any node, external arrivals occur according to a Poisson process with a node-specific rate.
 Service times at the nodes are exponentially distributed (with a node-specific parameter); when a customer has been served at a node, he selects a next node through some routing mechanism (where it is also an option to leave the network).
 Suppose the client resides at node $i$ and he wants to be routed to node $j$; assume that each link's up- and down-times are exponentially distributed.
 Then, depending on the situation at hand, the following two options arise.
 If the link from $i$ to $j$ is up, then he jumps from node $i$ to node $j$.
 If, on the contrary, the link from $i$ to $j$ is down, then either the client is lost (which happens with a node-specific probability), or he waits an exponentially distributed amount of time at node $i$ and tries again.